squallliu/flowgram.ai/apps/docs/src/en/guide/getting-started/quick-start.mdx

 } from '@theme';

 :::info
-To quickly experience FlowGram.AI, you can directly [open it in CodeSandbox](https://codesandbox.io/p/github/louisyoungx/flowgram-demo/main).
+To quickly experience FlowGram.AI, you can directly [open it in CodeSandbox](https://codesandbox.io/p/github/louisyoungx/flowgram-demo/main) or [open it in StackBlitz](https://stackblitz.com/~/github.com/louisyoungx/flowgram-demo).
 :::

 Choose a way to start: